cryptodread/specter-desktop-wrapper/instructions.md

 ## USB Connected Signing Devices:

 For devices like the Trezor One, air gapping is not possible.
-This means importing xpubs via USB - Specter permits this via the HWI which requires running another instance of Specter on your *local* machine (not your Embassy).
+This means importing xpubs via USB - Specter permits this via the HWI which requires running a second instance of Specter on your *local* machine (i.e *not* your Embassy).

 For this to work, your Embassy and your local machine must be on the same LAN.

-Start by heading to Specter running on your Embassy and clicking on the cog
+-Start by heading to Specter running on your Embassy and clicking on the cog

 USB devices